arnor-sigurdsson/EIR/docs/tutorials/c_sequence_output/02_sequence_to_sequence.rst

 C - Deployment
 --------------

-In this final section, we demonstrate deploying our trained model for sequence-to-sequence translation as a web service and interacting with it using HTTP requests.
+In this final section, we demonstrate serving our trained model for sequence-to-sequence translation as a web service and interacting with it using HTTP requests.

 Starting the Web Service
 """""""""""""""""""""""""

-To deploy the model, use the following command:
+To serve the model, use the following command:

 .. code-block:: shell

-    eirdeploy --model-path [MODEL_PATH]
+    eirserve --model-path [MODEL_PATH]

 Replace `[MODEL_PATH]` with the actual path to your trained model.
 This command initiates a web service that listens for incoming requests.